ErikRichardS/mnist-ann/README.md

 ## Results

-The ensemble scored a test accuracy of 99.765 % on the digit database.
+The ensemble scored a test accuracy of 99.765 % on the digit database and 95.861% on the letters database.